sachinsu/sachinsu.github.io/work_journal/journal2021.md

         - You radically overestimate the average skill of the competition because of the crowd you hand around with.
         - Most jobs are never available publically.
         - Networking just means meeting people who at some point can do things for you (vice versa) and by making favourable impression on them.
+        - People routinely favor people who they think are like them over people they think are not like them.
         - People who are skilled in negotiation make more than those who are not.
             - Only get into this after clearing all of the initiate steps and you get in principle agreement.
             - Remember that you are selling solution to business need and not programming skills